LOGIN

 The Committee performs ongoing assessments of ATS patient/public educational resources to assure that they are relevant, current, health literate, and cost‐effective.
 Based on these assessments, the Committee oversees the periodic development and modification of the Society's educational portfolio for patients and families and conducts periodic strategic planning aimed at continued improvement.
 It develops educational strategies to accelerate the translation of scientific discovery and knowledge to improve patient and family knowledge and skill about the prevention and treatment of pulmonary disease, critical illness, and sleep disorders.
 PFEC focuses on areas that improve clinician knowledge and attitudes for enhancing communication with patients and families, including topics such as health literacy, cultural competence, and use of patient and family educational materials in clinical practice.
 In addition, the Committee also explores ways to ensure that the patient and family perspective is incorporated into educational activities for ATS members and other professionals in the fields of pulmonary, critical care and sleep.

 The committee works closely with the Public Advisory Roundtable (PAR) to develop collaborative goals regarding patient and family education.
-It coordinates its efforts, whenever appropriate, with multiple other committees and staff including the Learning Council, Documents Development and Implementation Committee (DDIC), Drug/Device Discovery and Development Committee (DDDD), Health Equity and Diversity Committee, the Associate Medical Editor for Patient Education, and the ATS Website team.
+It coordinates its efforts, whenever appropriate, with multiple other committees and staff including the Steering Committee on Advancement and Learning (SCALe), Documents Development and Implementation Committee (DDIC), Drug/Device Discovery and Development Committee (DDDD), Health Equity and Diversity Committee, the Associate Medical Editor for Patient Education, and the ATS Website team.